Blackmurphy/Murphy_rep/README.md

-# Murphy_## About Me
+# Murphy_rep

-👋 Hi, I'm [Your Name]!
+👋 Hi, I'm Himanshu!
 I'm a passionate software developer with a strong foundation in **HTML, CSS, Java, and Python**.
 I enjoy building dynamic and interactive applications and continuously learning new technologies.

 ### 🔧 Skills & Technologies
 - **Frontend**: HTML, CSS